Rio358/halluxController/README.md

 NumPad 9 - Extra 12

 # Important
-By downloading this resource, you agree to the Terms of Service put forth by the [Cfx.re (FiveM / RedM)](https://fivem.net/terms).
+By downloading this resource, you agree to the Terms of Service put forth by the [Cfx.re (FiveM / RedM)](https://fivem.net/terms) specifically Term 8.
+Additionally, you agree not to sell or redistribute this without written permission.

 ## Credit
 InteractionSound by Scott